geoscixyz/em/content/introduction/introduction_about.rst

 Why?
 ----

-..todo:: why does em.geosci.xyz exist
+.. todo:: why are we doing this

 What?